maxibarto/blackjack/README.md

 # blackjack
 Play blackjack!<br />
-This is my second challenge accomplished taking the Frontend Career Path course at Scrimba.
+This is my second excercise taking the Frontend Career Path course at Scrimba.